Gift Ideas

 Plaid Pickling Wash is a game-changer!
 This thin liquid creates a whitewashed, distressed look effortlessly.
 I started by applying it to the inside of the box with a foam brush (always a good idea to practice in less visible areas first).
 After letting it sit for 30 seconds, I gently wiped away the excess with a shop towel, revealing a gorgeous, timeworn finish.
 Repeat the process on the outside, and allow ample drying time.

-See more 🎁: DIY Herb-Infused Massage Oil: A Step-by-Step Guide
+See more 🎁: Creating Rustic DIY Wood Signs: A Budget-Friendly Guide

 DIY Vintage Recipe Card BoxDIY Vintage Recipe Card Box